 Not all students benefit from a group setting.
-If your student feels more comfortable working individually, is shy about asking questions or making mistakes in front of classmates, or has significant testing accommodations (use of a reader, more than 50% extra time, etc.), then individual tutoring is probably best.
+If your student feels more comfortable working individually, is shy about asking questions or making mistakes in front of classmates, or has significant testing accommodations (use of a reader, extra time, etc.), then individual tutoring could be best.